Hot Cocoa Cookies – A rich chocolate cookie base just like your favorite cup of hot cocoa baked with toasted marshmallows.

 And there you go.
 5 minutes to turn a plain Chinese takeout box into a super cute gift.

-I added the “c” at the last minute to personalize the box a little for the person that I was giving these too.
+I added the “c” at the last minute to personalize the box a little for the person I was giving these too.
 I just think that the packaging is just as important as what is inside.

 Week 2 Twelve Weeks of Christmas: